About the Sugar Creek Art Center

 E.R.
 Jaques Building, 1928

-The current owner of the Old Garment Factory is Sugar Creek Art Center, Inc and it was renovated and opened under the new name in 2005.
-A local philanthropist, Dr. Robert Gillan, gave money for building renovations and its purchase, finally gifting it to the corporation on his death in 2009.
-It is because of the enthusiasm and vision of early board members and this man, and his generosity, that the Sugar Creek Art Center operates today and remains open to the public for their cultural enjoyment.
+The current owner of the building is Sugar Creek Art Center, Inc. and it was renovated and opened under the new name in 2005.
+A local philanthropist, Dr. Robert Gillan, gave money for renovations and the purchase of the building, gifting it to the corporation upon his death in 2009.
+It is because of the enthusiasm and vision of early board members and Dr. Gillan's generosity that The Sugar Creek Art Center operates today and remains open to the public for their cultural enjoyment.